How to Add GPS Location to Photos in Apple Photos

 For the full comparison with a detailed breakdown, see Apple Photos Locations vs. True Geotagging.

 True geotagging means embedding GPS coordinates directly into the EXIF metadata of the photo file itself.
-Once embedded, the location is there permanently — in Lightroom, Google Photos, Windows, web services, any viewer, forever.
+This is different from Apple Photos' internal location, which is stored only in the app database and disappears when the file leaves the app.
+Once EXIF GPS is embedded, the location is there permanently — in Lightroom, Google Photos, Windows, web services, any viewer, forever.

 The key fields written into EXIF are GPSLatitude, GPSLongitude, and GPSAltitude.
 For RAW files, a .xmp sidecar file carries the metadata alongside the original.
 For more on the technical structure, see How to Geotag Photos.